porthunter/smoof/README.md

 # smoof
-SMS Spoofer for Social Engineering and Troll Level 9000
+SMS Spoofer for Social Engineering/Pentest Engagements, use at your own risk!

 ## Usage:
 python smoof.py